Get started - it's free!

 Create SentinelOne Service User and API Token

-Create a SentinelOne Service User and API Token that will be used to fetch a list of agents and their data from SentinelOne.
+To authenticate your SentinelOne account with Tailscale, you'll need to create a SentinelOne User and API token.
+The SentinelOne integration uses these to fetch a list of agents and their data from SentinelOne.

 1. In SentinelOne, in the left-hand panel, select Settings.